 Trouble Is Their Business: Private Eyes in Fiction, Film & Television, 1927-1988 | Buy this book

 Routledge Publishing, 1989

-For years I’d heard about this one, part of the “Garland Reference Library of the Humanities,” and couldn’t afford one, but it’s reputation as an in-depth listing of every major and minor P.I. ever created, upping the count of Baker and Nietzel’s Private Eyes: One Hundred and One Knights about ten fold, was a temptation I couldn’t resist.
+For years I’d heard about this one, part of the “Garland Reference Library of the Humanities,” and couldn’t afford one, but its reputation as an in-depth listing of every major and minor P.I. ever created, upping the count of Baker and Nietzel’s Private Eyes: One Hundred and One Knights about ten fold, was a temptation I couldn’t resist.
+So when it lumbered down into my price range, I jumped.
 And it turned out to be worth every penny.

 - DeAndrea, William L.

 New York: Prentice Hall General Reference, 1994.

 One of the key resources and inspirations for this site.
 A sometimes-tough, but always fair, and impressively comprehensive guide to the art of detection in print, film, radio and television, by the Big Man himself.
 Heartily recommended.
 Ah, Bill, we hardly knew ye…

 Deadly Serious Press, annual editions.